High School Status

 What We Discovered

-Ohio’s state NIL law does not address NIL at the high school level.
-This gives the OHSAA, which governs high school athletics in Ohio, the authority to make decisions regarding NIL.
-The OHSAA prohibits high school student-athletes from monetizing their NIL as of now.
-During the association’s annual referendum voting period in May 2022, a proposal that would have allowed high school athletes to participate in NIL failed for the time being.
-However, the administration has been monitoring the development of high school NIL and will address it at a future board meetings.
+Ohio’s state NIL law does not address Name, Image, and Likeness (NIL) at the high school level.
+This grants the Ohio High School Athletic Association (OHSAA), which governs high school athletics in Ohio, the authority to make decisions regarding NIL.
+The OHSAA currently prohibits high school student-athletes from monetizing their NIL.
+A proposal to allow high school athletes to participate in NIL activities failed during the association’s annual referendum voting period in May 2022.
+Lawmakers are currently pushing to allow NIL deals at the high school level.

 Summary